 Four Specific Challenges

-There are four specific challenges which make wild hog control different from conventional wildlife management.
+There are four specific challenges to understanding the wild hog problem which make wild hog control different from conventional wildlife management.
 The key to controlling future wild hog populations in the United States is to overcome these distinctive conditions.

 First, young females (gilts) reach sexual maturity at 6-8 months old delivering their first litter of (4-6) piglets around their first birthday and produce two litters of (6-10) piglets annually as mature females (sows) thereafter.
 Their gestation period is 114 days or three months, three weeks and three days.
 No other large animal is capable of producing multiple large broods every year starting at such an early age.
 Their exceptional reproduction rate gives feral hogs the capacity to recover quickly from most control efforts.